MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-personalize-the-ide.md

     :::image type="content" source="media/vs-2022/personalize-line-number-color.png" alt-text="Screenshot of the Fonts and Colors category in the Options dialog box.":::

    Some languages have their own specific fonts and colors settings.
-If you are a C++ developer and you want to change the color used for functions, for example, you can look for **C++ Functions** in the **Display items** list.
+If you're a C++ developer and you want to change the color used for functions, for example, you can look for **C++ Functions** in the **Display items** list.

 1. Before we exit out of the dialog box, let's also change the color of XML attributes.
 In the **Display items** list, scroll down to **XML Attribute** and select it.
 In the **Item foreground** box, choose **Lime**.
 Choose **OK** to save our selections and close the dialog box.